tritium21/DownloadManager/README.md

 Probably don't use this in a high volume environment, but you do you, boo.

-> Note: No code has actually been written yet.
-Look elsewhere
+> Note: No back end code has been written, look elsewhere